 To mitigate this exposure, the Group has developed a strategy of stabilizing margins by contracting for supplies of fuel and the delivery of electricity to end users or wholesalers in advance.

-The Group has also implemented a formal procedure that provides for the measurement of the residual commodity risk, the specification of a ceiling for maximum acceptable risk and the implementation of a hedging strategy using derivatives.
+The Group has also implemented a formal procedure that provides for the measurement of the residual commodity risk, the specification of a ceiling for maximum acceptable risk and the implementation of a hedging strategy using derivatives on regulated or over-the-counter markets.
+For a more detailed examination of commodity risk management and the outstanding derivatives portfolio, please see note 41 of the consolidated financial statements.
+In order to limit the risk of interruptions in fuel supplies, the Group has diversified fuel sources, using suppliers from different geographical areas.

-The Group is exposed to the risk that changes in the exchange rates between the euro and the main other currencies could give rise to adverse changes in the euro value of performance and financial aggregates denominated in foreign currencies.
-The exposure to exchange rate risk, which is mainly denominated in US dollars, is attributable to:
+The Group is exposed to the risk that changes in the exchange rates between the euro and the main other currencies could give rise to adverse changes in the euro value of performance and financial aggregates denominated in foreign currencies, given the Group’s geographical diversification and the access to international markets connected with the issue of debt instruments and transactions in commodities.
+Accordingly, the exposure to exchange risk, which is mainly denominated in US dollars, is attributable to:

-- cash flows in respect of the purchase or sale of fuel or electricity on international markets;
+- cash flows in respect of the purchase or sale of fuel or electricity;

-- financial liabilities assumed by the Parent Company or the individual subsidiaries denominated in currencies other than the currency of account or functional currency of the company holding the liability;
+- financial liabilities assumed by the holding company or the individual subsidiaries denominated in currencies other than the currency of account or functional currency of the company holding the liability;

 Interest rate risk

-The nature of the financial risks to which the Group is exposed is such that changes in interest rates could give rise to increases in net financial expense or adverse changes in the value of assets/liabilities measured at fair value.
+The Group is exposed to the risk that changes in interest rates could give rise to increases in net financial expense or adverse changes in the value of assets/liabilities measured at fair value.

 The Group’s commercial, commodity and financial operations expose it to credit risk, i.e. the possibility that an unexpected change in the creditworthiness of a counterparty could impact the creditor position, in terms of insolvency (default risk) or changes in its market value (spread risk).

-As to credit risk in respect of open positions in financial transactions, including those involving derivatives, and in the light of the recent downgrades made by international rating agencies, risk is minimized by selecting counterparties with high credit ratings from among leading Italian and international financial institutions, portfolio diversification, entering into margin agreements for the exchange of cash collateral, or the use of netting arrangements.
-The credit risk is measured at both the individual counterparty level and the portfolio level using an internal valuation system in this case as well.
+As to credit risk in respect of financial transactions, including those involving derivatives, risk is minimized by selecting counterparties with high credit ratings from among leading Italian and international financial institutions, portfolio diversification, entering into margin agreements for the exchange of cash collateral, or the use of netting arrangements.
+In 2016, operating limits on credit risk approved by the Group Risk Committee were again applied and monitored, using an internal valuation system, at both the individual Region/Country/ global business line level and at the consolidated level.

-In subsequent years, partly in view of the macroeconomic environment, the use of assignments was extended both geographically and to invoiced receivables and receivables to be invoiced of companies operating in other segments of the electricity industry than retail sales (such as, for example, receivables from generation activities, sales of electricity as part of energy management operations, the sale of green certificates or electricity transport services).
+As part of the management of credit risk, for a number of years the Group has carried out non-recourse assignments of receivables for specific segments of the commercial portfolio.
+Partly in view of the macroeconomic environment, as from 2011 the use of assignments was extended both geographically and to invoiced receivables and receivables to be invoiced of companies operating in other segments of the electricity industry than retail sales (such as, for example, receivables from generation activities, sales of electricity as part of energy management operations, the sale of green certificates or electricity transport services).

 All of the above transactions are considered as non-recourse transactions for accounting purposes and therefore involved the full derecognition of the corresponding assigned assets from the balance sheet, as the risks and rewards associated with them have been transferred.

-Liquidity risk is the risk that the Group, while solvent, would not be able to discharge its obligations in a timely manner or would only be able to do so on unfavorable terms owing to factors connected to the perception of its riskiness by the market or to systemic crises (credit crunches, sovereign debt crises, etc.).
+Liquidity risk is the risk that the Group, while solvent, would not be able to discharge its obligations in a timely manner or would only be able to do so on unfavorable terms owing to situations of tension or systemic crises (credit crunches, sovereign debt crises, etc.) or changes in the perception of Group riskiness by the market.

-As part of the Group’s formal risk governance procedures, risk management policies are designed to maintain a level of liquidity sufficient to meet its obligations over a specified time horizon without having recourse to additional sources of financing, as well as to maintain a prudential liquidity buffer sufficient to meet unexpected obligations.
+The Group’s risk management policies are designed to maintain a level of liquidity sufficient to meet its obligations over a specified time horizon without having recourse to additional sources of financing as well as to maintain a prudential liquidity buffer sufficient to meet unexpected obligations.
 In addition, in order to ensure that the Group can discharge its medium and long-term commitments, Enel pursues a borrowing strategy that provides for a diversified structure of financing sources to which it can turn and a balanced maturity profile.
-Liquidity requirements are primarily met through cash flows generated by normal operations, ensuring the appropriate management of any excess liquidity.

 Credit ratings, which are assigned by rating agencies, impact the possibility of a company to access the various sources of financing and the associated cost of that financing.
 Any reduction in the rating could limit access to the capital market and increase finance costs, with a negative impact on the performance and financial situation of the company.

-At the end of the year Enel’s rating was: (i) “BBB” for Standard & Poor’s with a stable outlook; (ii) “BBB+”, with a negative credit watch for Fitch; and (iii) “Baa2”, with a negative outlook for Moody’s.
+In 2016, the ratings assigned to Enel by Standard & Poor’s, Moody’s and Fitch did not change.
+Accordingly, at the end of the year Enel’s rating was: (i) “BBB” for Standard & Poor’s with a stable outlook; (ii) “BBB+”, with a stable outlook for Fitch; and (iii) “Baa2”, with a stable outlook for Moody’s.

 Industrial and environmental risks